jaspector

 County office hours are Monday through Friday, 8:30 am to 4:30 pm.
 Electrical and plumbing inspections are done on Tuesdays and Thursdays.

-Typical inspection sequence: Work must be inspected before it is covered.
+Typical sequence: Work must be inspected before it is covered.
 Plumbing instructions state no work shall be concealed until inspected.
 Electrical application states the applicant is responsible for arranging required inspections before covering work.

 County electrical fees include additional inspection at $50 each.
 Plumbing fee sheet includes additional inspection and final inspection charges.

-Do I need a building permit in unincorporated Gladwin County, MI?
+01 Do I need a building permit in unincorporated Gladwin County, MI?

 County and state applications indicate permits are required for regulated construction work, including new construction, additions, alterations, roofs, demolition, mobile home setup, plumbing, mechanical, and electrical work.

-How much does a building permit cost in unincorporated Gladwin County, MI?
+02 How much does a building permit cost in unincorporated Gladwin County, MI?

+Building permit fees in unincorporated Gladwin County, MI are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Residential building fee schedule states a minimum regular building permit fee of $20 plus base fee, and a base fee of $75 is added to each permit for administrative costs..
 Fees are calculated as: Residential schedule charges per square foot by project type, plus a $75 base fee.
 Examples published on the fee sheet include slab/crawl/pier, basement, additions, decks, locate buildings, roofs, demolition, and flat-fee items..

-How do I apply for a building permit in unincorporated Gladwin County, MI?
+03 How do I apply for a building permit in unincorporated Gladwin County, MI?

-1. Confirm whether the work needs a building, electrical, mechanical, plumbing, zoning, or address application.
+To apply for a building permit in unincorporated Gladwin County, MI, follow these steps: 1.
+Confirm whether the work needs a building, electrical, mechanical, plumbing, zoning, or address application.
 2. Complete the correct county application form and include owner, contractor, project, and site information.
 3. For building permits, include zoning, flood zone, septic, water supply, and other local approvals as required on the form.
 4. Submit the application with payment.
 The county building application says the application must be completed, signed, and accompanied by the proper fee or the permit will not be issued.
 5. County staff performs plan review, issues the permit, and then schedules inspections as work progresses.

-What work is exempt from building permits in unincorporated Gladwin County, MI?
+04 What work is exempt from building permits in unincorporated Gladwin County, MI?

-How do I schedule a building inspection in unincorporated Gladwin County, MI?
+05 How do I schedule a building inspection in unincorporated Gladwin County, MI?

-Inspections can be scheduled via: Call the county office using the permit number and work location details.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Gladwin County, MI via: Call the county office using the permit number and work location details.
 The plumbing form says to call the office with.